instautils/meerkat/README.md

 <img align="center" src="https://github.com/ahmdrz/meerkat/blob/master/resources/meerkat.jpg" alt="meerkat github">

+## Meerkat

+With `meerkat` you can see users activities on Instagram , Such as like a comment , like a media , Or start following another user , Notify when new post shared on profile and many other activities.

 ## How to use ?

 First of all , download meerkat from released binaries or using `go get` command.